A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

 This approach has been explored within linear and non-intrusive ROMs \cite{PichiArtificialNeuralNetwork2023}.
 Here, we exploit the connection between the reduced coefficients in POD-based techniques and the compressed latent information obtained through the nonlinear encoding.
 The availability of real-time evaluations of the bottleneck allows to finely sample the parameter space, and obtain an accurate description of its evolution.

-When the ultimate goal is not only the discovery of the transition between the uniqueness and bifurcating regime, but also a real time detection of the state's properties, an additional classification task can be performed.
-Classifiers are usually trained to predict the label for a given input.
-Among them, we mention logistic regression, support vector machine (SVM), and $k$-nearest neighbors.
-Given the non-trivial behavior of the bifurcation curve, due to the relation between the viscosity and the inlet's width, we apply $k$-NN algorithm for its efficiency in learning nonlinear boundaries.
+We choose the spectral clustering \cite{shi2000normalized}, which exploits eigenvalues' information of the dataset's similarity matrix.
+Performing the clustering in the similarity space instead of the Euclidean one, this technique is advantageous for problems with irregular and/or unbalanced clusters.
+In order to distinguish between bifurcating and the uniqueness regime, we only need two clusters, to identify the bifurcation points' curve in $\mathbb{P}$.
+Given the non-trivial behavior of the bifurcation curve, due to the relation between the viscosity and the inlet's width, we apply $k$-NN {as classification algorithm} for its efficiency in learning nonlinear boundaries. {Based on these clustering results, we trained the classifier within a range of $20\%$ to $90\%$ of the labels, and we noticed that the accuracy was always greater than $99.5\%$.}

-From $20\%$ to $90\%$ of the labels coming from the clustering technique are used to train the k-$NN$ classifier.
-Within this range the accuracy remains over $99.5\%$, reflecting consistency and robustness of the latent representation.
 In Figure \ref{fig:cluster}, we show the clustered parameter space, clearly identifying the two regimes and detecting the evolution of the bifurcation points.
 We notice that such a curve was already present in the error analysis in Figure \ref{fig:error_nopooling_navier_stokes_results}, identified by the maximum locations of the GCA-ROM error for the vertical component of the velocity.
 This means that, breaking the symmetry, the information from $u_y$ can produce more accurate clustering.
 Finally, we note that the plot in Figure \ref{fig:cluster} is in complete agreement with the results obtained with the Reduced Manifold based Bifurcation diagram (RMB) technique in \cite{PichiArtificialNeuralNetwork2023}.